krntz/Cluster-based-Sample-Selection/README.md

 A description of how to use it can be found in the `src` folder.
 The raw data (Psuedo F-Measure values) from the performed experiments can be found in `results.csv` and binarized images can be found in the `images` folder.

-## Note on reuse or redistribution of code
+## Note on reuse and/or redistribution of code

 You are free to use the code in this repository (either all of it or parts of it) for research, teaching, or other academic/scholarly pursuits as long as the above paper is cited.